maksymovchynnikov/LLP-event-sampler/README.md

 ## What is it?

-This Mathematica code samples the production of various hypothetical long-lived particles (LLPs) and simulates their decays at various experiments located or to be located at different facilities - FNAL, SPS, LHC, FCC-hh.
-It is a hybrid of [<code>SensCalc</code>](https://github.com/maksymovchynnikov/SensCalc), which calculates the event rate with LLPs without providing a detailed event output, and traditional Monte-Carlo simulators.
+This Mathematica code samples the production of various hypothetical long-lived particles (LLPs) and simulates their decays at various lifetime frontier experiments at different facilities - FNAL, SPS, LHC, FCC-hh.
+It is a hybrid of [<code>SensCalc</code>](https://github.com/maksymovchynnikov/SensCalc), which calculates the event rate with LLPs using the semi-analytic approach, and traditional Monte-Carlo simulators.
+From the first, it takes independence of the precision on the LLP lifetime - whether it is extremely short-lived or long-lived, the precision stays similar.
+From the second, it takes the possibility of the detailed event output.

 ## Idea and input